RTEMS/rtems-docs/user/rsb/deployment.rst

   3. Creating the build set tar file.

 You can also suppress installing the files using the ``--no-install`` option.
-This is useful if your prefix is not accessiable, for example when building Canadian cross compiled tool sets:
+This is useful if your prefix is not accessible, for example when building Canadian cross compiled tool sets:

 .. code-block:: none